ACTL4001-T1-2022/github-showcase-page-dka/readme.md

 <img src = "./assets/tpm.png" width = 60%>
 </p>

 For the purpose of the assignment, a round robin approach was adopted for the group stage.
 This involves simulating 625 different sets of games, each 10,000 times!
 The R code is available [here](01_SOA_Model_v1.0.R), with an accompanying excel setup file [here](01_SOA_Model_Input_v0.1.xlsm).
-To run the code, download both files, save it in the same folder and run all the code in R. The output will be in a seperate excel sheet.
+To run the code, download both files and the [data file](2022-student-research-case-study-player-data.xlsx), save it in the same folder and run all the code in R. The output will be in a seperate excel sheet.

 After the group stage, we ran a seperate single elimination bracket using the simulating probabilities from above.
 The resultant probability of reaching each stage for the chosen team is as below.